apache/fury-site/docs/guide/java_serialization_guide.md

       numbers.

 If a number are `long` type, it can't be represented by smaller bytes mostly, the compression won't get good enough result, not worthy compared to performance cost.
-Maybe you should try to disable long compression if you find it didn't bring much, space savings.
+Maybe you should try to disable long compression if you find it didn't bring much space savings.

 ### Object deep copy